Hjälm m/26: Service

+They would provide Norway with a helmet identical to the m/26, called the m/31.
+It would be used during the Norwegian Campaign of World War II.
+The m/26 was also delivered to the Norge Police with base in Sweden.
+It was also given in limited number to Finland as war aid during the Winter War.

 Design

-Compared to its previous iteration, the M1926 shares the same basic shape but is simplified through the omission of the crest on the top of the shell, the three-crown crest on the front face of the helmet, the rolled edge, and the metal band that attaches the liner to the shell.
-The liner being the same as on the M1921 but being attached straight to the shell instead of on a separate band.
+Compared to its previous iteration, the m/26 shares the same basic shape but is simplified through the omission of the press-formed crested ridge on the top of the shell, the press-formed Three Crowns coat of arms on the front face of the helmet, the rolled edge, and the metal band that attaches the liner to the shell.
+The liner was the same as on the m/21 but attached straight to the shell instead of on a separate band.

-Sweden would provide Finland with this model helmet as aid during their conflict with the Soviet Union (known as the Winter War).
-They would also provide Norway with a helmet identical to the M26, called the M31.
-It would be used during the Norwegian Campaign.
-The M26 was also delivered to the Norge Police with base in Sweden.